polipones/pod-hugo-main-website/content/payments/index.en.md

 If you want to use services of club Pod-O-Lee, you have to pay fees every six months (payment season) of the calendar year.

 - For first half of a year you can pay from 1.
 January to 30.
-June with validity of the membership to 15.
-October.
+June with validity of the membership to 30.
+September.
 - For second half of a year you can pay from 1.
 July to 31.
-December with validity of the membership to 15.
-March (of the next year).
+December with validity of the membership to 28.
+February (of the next year).

 We would like to remind you that money transfer via bank account may take up to 3 days.
 If the payment won’t transfer up to the last day of payment season, as written above, you lose access to all services until the transfer is finished.
 It is therefore better to not wait until the last day of payment season.
 If you used instant payment, transfer should be processed by Hydra in less than hour.